H.R. 2592 Private Trustee Reform Act of 1997

 SECTION 1.
 SHORT TITLE.

-- Section 586(e) of title 28, United States Code, is amended by adding at the end the following:
+- (b) REMOVAL OF TRUSTEE OR EXAMINER- Section 324 of title 11, United States Code, is amended by adding at the end the following: